Building Trust and Understanding

 Meeting every other week, our youth group is composed of 20 local Israeli and Palestinian high school students and is organized and facilitated by Israeli and Palestinian university students and an advisor.
 Our meetings involve discussion groups, recreational activities, and day trips to heritage sites that are integral parts of the identities of our participants in order to explore the different narratives of the group's members.

-We host photography workshops which bring Palestinian and Israeli children together in ongoing meetings throughout the year.
+We host photography workshops which bring Palestinian and Israeli youth together in ongoing meetings throughout the year.
 These meetings are unique opportunities for Palestinian and Israeli young people to connect over a shared activity they enjoy and mitigate against the fear and distance otherwise between them.

 Solidarity and Support